 In Maryland specifically, an estimated 96% of these fires are linked to human activity, such as equipment malfunction, careless burning of debris, campfires or cigarettes that have burned out of control, misuse of fireworks, and arson.
 The remaining 4% are linked to natural causes such as lightning.

 Preparing for a wildfire is crucial, especially if your home is located near forest land.
 There are several things you can do to protect your home and mitigate possible damage.
-In our wildfire preparedness guide, we discuss several important tips.
+The best way is by creating defensible space and removing hazardous materials.

 Landslides can occur anywhere where there are slopes.
 They are triggered by periods of heavy precipitation, rapid snowmelt, saturated soil, slope instability, erosion, post-wildfire burn scars, and human disturbances like construction.